GangLii/DevSafety/README.md

 This repo is to provide implementation of the algorithm proposed in paper [Model Developmental Safety: A Safety-Centric Method and Applications in Vision-Language Models](https://arxiv.org/abs/2410.03955) and reproduce the experimental results.

-Credits: The pipline of our code is based on <https://github.com/locuslab/FLYP>.
-We thank the authors for open sourcing their code.

 ## 1. Setup Environment
 * Git clone this repo